SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

 Using MBCs with CGB Double Speed Mode
 The MBC5 has been designed to support CGB Double Speed Mode.
 There have been rumours that older MBCs (like MBC1-3) wouldn't be fast enough in that mode.
-If so, it might be nethertheless possible to use Double Speed during periods which use only code and data which is located in internal RAM.<br>
+If so, it might be nevertheless possible to use Double Speed during periods which use only code and data which is located in internal RAM.<br>
 However, despite of the above, my own good old selfmade MBC1-EPROM card appears to work stable and fine even in Double Speed Mode though.

 ## Gamegenie/Shark Cheats